-JPMorgan limited the creation of shares in its Alerian MLP Index ETN (AMU), the largest U.S. ETN by market value, to 129 million on June 14.
+JPMorgan limited the creation of shares in its Alerian MLP Index ETN (AMU:US), the largest U.S. ETN by market value, to 129 million on June 14.
 It reached that threshold six days later, raising concern that the note could become unhinged from its underlying index, which happened in March with an ETN issued by Credit Suisse AG.

 The JPMorgan note, which makes up more than 40 percent of the U.S. ETN market, has added 35 million shares this year, an increase of 37 percent, according to data compiled by Bloomberg.

 JPMorgan’s ETN matches the returns from the Alerian index, which has returned 13.6 percent the past year, before a 0.85 percent management fee.
 The UBS security charges 0.8 percent, according to prospectuses filed with the U.S. Securities and Exchange Commission.
 Master limited partnerships, which trade publicly, typically invest in assets ranging from pipelines to ships transporting commodities.

 Zurich-based Credit Suisse on Feb.
 21 stopped issuing shares of an ETN tied to the Chicago Board Options Exchange Volatility Index, known as the VIX.
 A month later, the TVIX note began diverging from its underlying index to trade at a premium of as much as 89 percent.
 Over two days in March, it lost more than 50 percent of its value.

 The SEC is probing price gyrations in the security, a person familiar with the matter said in March, asking not to be identified because the inquiry isn’t public.